Benjamin Harrison: Crises in Aleutian Islands and Chile

 The first international crisis Harrison faced arose from disputed fishing rights on the Alaskan coast.
 Canada claimed fishing and sealing rights around many of the Aleutian Islands, in violation of U.S. law.
 As a result, the United States Navy seized several Canadian ships.
 In 1891, the administration began negotiations with the British that eventually led to a compromise over fishing rights after international arbitration, with the British government paying compensation in 1898.

 In 1891, a diplomatic crisis emerged in Chile, otherwise known as the Baltimore Crisis.
 The American minister to Chile, Patrick Egan, granted asylum to Chileans who were seeking refuge during the 1891 Chilean Civil War.
 Previously a militant Irish immigrant to the U.S., Egan was motivated by a personal desire to thwart Great Britain's influence in Chile; his action increased tensions between Chile and the U.S., which began in the early 1880s when Blaine alienated the Chileans in the War of the Pacific.

-Attack on sailors from spawned the 1891 Chilean crisis.

-The crisis began in earnest when sailors from took shore leave in Valparaiso and a fight ensued, resulting in the deaths of two American sailors and the arrest of three dozen others.
+The crisis began in earnest when sailors from took shore leave in Valparaíso and a fight ensued, resulting in the deaths of two American sailors and the arrest of three dozen others.
 Baltimores captain, Winfield Schley, based on the nature of the sailors' wounds, insisted the Chilean police had bayonet-attacked the sailors without provocation.
 With Blaine incapacitated, Harrison drafted a demand for reparations.
 Chilean Minister of Foreign Affairs Manuel Matta replied that Harrison's message was "erroneous or deliberately incorrect" and said the Chilean government was treating the affair the same as any other criminal matter.

 Tensions increased to the brink of war: Harrison threatened to break off diplomatic relations unless the U.S. received a suitable apology and said the situation required "grave and patriotic consideration".
 He also said, "If the dignity as well as the prestige and influence of the United States are not to be wholly sacrificed, we must protect those who in foreign ports display the flag or wear the colors."
 The Navy was placed on a high level of preparedness.
 A recuperated Blaine made brief conciliatory overtures to the Chilean government that had no support in the administration; he then reversed course and joined the chorus for unconditional concessions and apology by the Chileans, who ultimately obliged, and war was averted.
 Theodore Roosevelt later applauded Harrison for his use of the "big stick" in the matter.